lykimq/rust_by_examples/kernel/README.md

 ```
 - It takes a `.wasm` file or `.wat`.
 - This tool will parses and typechecks the kernel before giving it the PVM.
-- It can take a file containing inputs json,
+- It can take a file containing inputs json.
 A valid `JSON_INPUTS` may look like:
 ```
 [
   { "payload" : { "int" : "0" },